datacheckerbv/FaceVerify/README.md

 }
 ```

-For comphrehensive integration examples, please refer to our [Integration Examples](examples/README.md).
+For comprehensive integration examples, please refer to our [Integration Examples](examples/README.md).

 ### Version Control